mrowdy/slemgrim.github.io/_posts/2016-06-30-http-endpoints.md

 ### PATCH

-A lot of people will say that `PATCH` is similar to `PUT` but that isn't true at all.
+A lot of people say that `PATCH` is similar to `PUT` but that isn't true at all.
 With `PATCH` we can edit parts of a resource instead of replacing the whole resource with a new one.
 The problem is that "replace parts" isn't what you would think at first.

 Given the resource:

 ```
 {
     "id": 42,